Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Relate Works

-Reconstruction-based methods have been considerably studied for defect detection and segmentation.
-Reconstruction-based methods utilize only defect-free images for training and are expected to restore the defects during the testing phase, and then the differences between the original images and their reconstructed images are computed to locate the defects.
-Auto Encoder (AE) \cite{AE} is a typical reconstruction-based method.
+Reconstruction-based models have been extensively investigated for defect detection and segmentation.
+Reconstruction-based methods utilize only defect-free images for training and are expected to restore the defects during the testing phase.
+Then, the differences between the original images and their reconstructed images are computed to locate the defects.
+Auto Encoder (AE) \cite{AE} is a typical reconstruction-based model.
 Images reconstructed by AE are almost blurred and lack structural information.
-Therefore, the structural similarity \cite{SSIM} loss function is applied to improve the vanilla AE.
-Meanwhile, the vanilla AE has strong generalization capability, resulting in the reconstruction of anomalies.
-The MemAE \cite{MemAE} method proposes a memory module to mitigate the drawback of over-generation.
-Luo \textit{et al}. \cite{CMA-AE} propose a clear memory-augmented autoencoder (CMA-AE) to make the model both have strong normal background reconstruction and abnormal foreground restoration ability.
-Recently, perceptual distance \cite{perceptual_distance} demonstrates that deep features can measure the similarity between two images in a way that coincides with human judgment.
+Therefore, the structural similarity \cite{SSIM} loss function is applied to enhance the common AE.
+Meanwhile, the common AE has a strong generalization capability, resulting in the reconstruction of defects.
+The MemAE \cite{MemAE} method proposes a memory module that mitigates the drawback of over-generation.
+Luo \textit{et al}. \cite{CMA-AE} proposed a clear memory-augmented autoencoder (CMA-AE) to make the model have both a strong normal background reconstruction and abnormal foreground restoration ability.
+Recently, perceptual distance \cite{perceptual_distance} demonstrated that deep features can measure the similarity between two images in a way that coincides with human judgment.
 The TrustMAE \cite{TrustMAE} method combines the MemAE and the perceptual distance for defect segmentation.
-The RIAD \cite{RIAD} method randomly removes partial patches of different sizes and reconstructs the missing information from partial inpaintings.
-Recently, GANs \cite{GANs} have shown outstanding generative ability. the AnoGAN \cite{AnoGan} leverages the generator of GANs to inspect defects.
-However, The AnoGAN and original GANs lack the mapping from the image domain to the feature domain.
-To settle this problem, many GAN-based methods have been proposed.
-The GANomaly \cite{Ganomaly} method proposes an encoder-decoder-encoder framework to optimize the model in both image space and feature space.
-To achieve a more detailed reconstruction and speed up the convergence of the model, The Skip-GANomaly \cite{skip-ganomaly} combines the GANomaly and the skip-connection.
-However, the above methods can't convert defective features to normal features.
-The AFEAN \cite{AFEAN} propose a global context feature editing module to eliminate the effect of defect reconstruction.
+The RIAD \cite{RIAD} method randomly removes partial patches of different sizes and reconstructs the missing information from partial inpainting.
+Recently, GANs \cite{GANs} have shown outstanding generative ability.
+The AnoGAN \cite{AnoGan} leverages the GAN generator to inspect defects.
+However, the AnoGAN and original GANs lack mapping from the image domain to the feature domain.
+To address this problem, many GAN-based methods have been proposed.
+The GANomaly \cite{Ganomaly} method proposes an encoder-decoder-encoder framework that optimizes the model in both the image space and feature space.
+To achieve a more detailed reconstruction and speed up the convergence of the model, the Skip-GANomaly \cite{skip-ganomaly} combines the GANomaly and the skip-connection.
+However, the above methods cannot convert defective features to normal features.
+The ST-MAE \cite{STMAE} repairs defective features from the perspective of a deep feature transition.
+AFEAN \cite{AFEAN} proposes a global context feature editing module to eliminate the effect of defect reconstructions.
 The defective feature residual caused by skip-connection still exists in AFEAN and Skip-GANomaly.
-To address the problem, the FMR-Net \cite{FMR-Net} utilizes memory-generated features to repair the defective features.
-Then the repaired features are fed into the decoder through skip-connection.
-But the key point that FMR-Net misses is that the memory-generated features may also contain defective features.
+To address this problem, the FMR-Net \cite{FMR-Net} utilizes memory-generated features to repair the defective features.
+Then, the repaired features are fed into the decoder through the skip-connection.
+However, the key point that the FMR-Net misses is that the memory-generated features may also contain defective features.